fluxcd/helm-controller/docs/spec/v2beta1/helmreleases.md

 	// rollback has been performed.
 	// +optional
 	DisableWait bool `json:"disableWait,omitempty"`

+	// DisableWaitForJobs disables waiting for jobs to complete after a Helm
+	// rollback has been performed.
+	// +optional
+	DisableWaitForJobs bool `json:"disableWaitForJobs,omitempty"`

 	// DisableHooks prevents hooks from running during the Helm rollback action.
 	// +optional